-PIs without engineering education research or other social science research experience should consider applying to the Research Initiation in Engineering Formation solicitation (NSF 15-539), http://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf15539, rather than Research in the Formation of Engineers.
+Principal Investigators (PIs) without engineering education research or other social science research experience should consider applying to the Research Initiation in Engineering Formation solicitation (NSF 17-514), https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=503603, rather than Research in the Formation of Engineers.
 PIs can contact a cognizant program officer to discuss which program is more appropriate.

-Apply to PD 15-1340 as follows:
+Apply to PD 17-1340 as follows:

-For full proposals submitted via FastLane: standard Grant Proposal Guide proposal preparation guidelines apply.
+For full proposals submitted via FastLane: standard NSF Proposal & Award Policies & Procedures Guide proposal preparation guidelines apply.

-For full proposals submitted via Grants.gov: the NSF Grants.gov Application Guide; A Guide for the Preparation and Submission of NSF Applications via Grants.gov Guidelines applies.
+For full proposals submitted via Grants.gov: the NSF Grants.gov Application Guide: A Guide for the Preparation and Submission of NSF Applications via Grants.gov Guidelines applies.
 (Note: The NSF Grants.gov Application Guide is available on the Grants.gov website and on the NSF website at: http://www.nsf.gov/publications/pub_summ.jsp?ods_key=grantsgovguide)

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 16-1), is effective for proposals submitted, or due, on or after January 25, 2016.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

-The NSF Engineering (ENG) Directorate has launched a multi-year initiative, the Professional Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st Century.
+The NSF Engineering (ENG) Directorate has launched a multi-year initiative, the Professional Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st century.
 Professional Formation of Engineers (PFE) refers to the formal and informal processes and value systems by which people become engineers.
 It also includes the ethical responsibility of practicing engineers to sustain and grow the profession in order to improve quality of life for all peoples.
 The engineering profession must be responsive to national priorities, grand challenges, and dynamic workforce needs; it must be equally open and accessible to all.

-Professional Formation includes, but is not limited, to:
+Professional Formation of Engineers includes, but is not limited, to: